opengovfoundation/madison/README.md

 ### Client Testing

-For client testing to work properly, you need to have a vhost set up to be serving the client at `test.mymadison.local` with the API (server folder) mounted at `/api`.
+For client testing to work properly, you need to have a vhost set up to be serving the client at `localhost:8888` with the API (server folder) mounted at `/api`.
 This vhost should also set two ENV vars:

 * `TESTING=true`